 Ever since I read about Ajanta and Ellora caves in our school days depicting the rich history of Ajanta & Ellora, I wanted to be there to witness the magnificent historical carvings of Ajanta and Ellora caves.
 At that time I didn't realize, that it would take me at least 15 more years to be there myself along with my soulmate/travel partner, staring at those stone carvings in the heart of Maharashtra.
-That day arrived in Feb'2019, when I was in Mumbai (just 3 months before then, I Moved to Mumbai in search of a change in travel fortune.
-And then we both could plan the entire Aurangabad trip most of it circled around Ajanta and Ellora cave visit.
+That day arrived in Feb'2019, when I was in Mumbai (just 3 months before then, I Moved to Mumbai in search of a change in travel fortune).
+And then we both could plan the entire Aurangabad trip most of it circled around Ajanta and Ellora caves visit.

-Ajanta ands Ellora caves are renowned as one of the Unesco World heritage sites in India.
+Ajanta and Ellora caves are renowned as one of the Unesco World heritage sites in India.
 We took overnight train journey from Thane to Aurangabad on Friday, then we opted for rented scooter to travel around Aurangabad for next 2 days.

 The Ajanta caves and carvings dates back to 2nd Century BCE and 6th Century AD and consists of various carvings of Buddhist monuments.
-They were mostly built in 2 periods of Satavahana and Vakataka dynatsy and are located in one site.
+They were mostly built in 2 periods of Satavahana and Vakataka dynasty and are located in one site.
 Both of these sites are situated in Aurangabad district of Maharashtra state.

 The main attraction in Ellora caves however is Kailasanath Temple carved out basaltic rocks formed in the shape of a chariot of Lord Shiva.